Reviews You Can Rely On

 Weather Resistance

 The Hilleberg Anjan 2 GT takes first place for weather resistance, thanks to its reinforced vestibule zippers, bathtub floor that protects against seepage from soggy soil, and a massive vestibule that allows you to organize and protect gear without storing it inside.
-It also effectively sheds condensation that drips from the roof, offering an advantage over tents with mesh walls.
+It also sheds condensation that drips from the roof, giving it an advantage over tents with mesh walls.
+While it isn't technically a 4-season tent, we were able to use it outside the summer season as long as the weather was mild and we properly tensioned the tent and its guylines.

 The Big Agnes Copper Spur UL2 and UL3 also score well in this metric, offering above-average protection and an adaptable fly setup that can double as an awning over either door when propped up with a couple of trekking poles.
 Though their material is incredibly thin, both tents repelled water, even when pitched on wet grass.
 The fly material does stretch over time, and when wet, it is so long that it can be a challenge to keep tight.
 When it does loosen, pools of water can form on top of these tents.
 When we adjusted the poles and guylines regularly, it wasn't an issue, so keep this in mind.

 Other notable performers here are the Nemo Dragonfly Osmo 2 and Nemo Dagger Osmo 2, thanks to their trapezoidal fly geometry and easy tensioning.
-These tents not only do an admirable job of shedding water, but the shape and stability of the vestibules keep the fabric comparatively quiet even in a stiff wind.
+These tents not only shed water admirably, but the shape and stability of the vestibules keep the fabric comparatively quiet even in a stiff wind.
 These Osmo tents also sag noticeably less than other ripstop nylon models, representing a valuable step forward in material technology.
 The Dragonfly features a cutaway in the rainfly to save weight.
-We did notice moisture in that corner during testing, and it affected the score.
+We noticed moisture in that corner during testing, which affected the score.

 Space to Weight Ratio

-When carrying your shelter on your back, you must balance its spaciousness and comfort with how much it weighs.
+When carrying your shelter on your back, you must balance its spaciousness and comfort against its weight.
 We divided each tent's floor space by its weight to calculate its space-to-weight ratio.
-For the backpacking tents we tested most recently, we also measured the amount of floor space you can use to sit up.
-Fast and light or long-distance hikers may want to put more emphasis on weight alone, trading less interior space for easier days on the trail.
+For the backpacking tents we tested most recently, we also measured the floor space available for sitting up.
+Fast and light or long-distance hikers may want to place greater emphasis on weight alone, trading less internal space for easier days on the trail.
 More casual backpackers, or those who will have a friend or two to help carry their shelter, can afford to trade a few extra ounces to maximize space.
 Our space-to-weight ratio scoring is charted below.

 The Big Agnes Copper Spur UL3 comes out ahead in the space-to-weight category.
-It weighs 3.13 pounds, which gives you 41 square feet of space.
-That translates to a whopping 13 square feet per pound of floor space.
-The UL2 isn't as impressive, but it still is spacious enough to be one of our favorite backpacking tents, coming in at 9.3 square feet of space per pound.
+It weighs 3.81 pounds and gives you 41 square feet of space.
+That translates to a whopping 10.76 square feet per pound of floor space.
+The Copper Spur UL2 is almost as impressive, with 9.67 square feet of space per pound, and is among the lightest models in the lineup, weighing 3 pounds.

 backpacking tent - the light msr freelite 2 gives you a lot of floor space per pound.

 The Nemo Hornet Elite Osmo and Tarptent Double Rainbow DW also score well, thanks to their lightweight construction.
-Tents like the SlingFin Portal 2 and the Copper Spur UL2 give you more horizontal and vertical space, but also weigh more.
+Tents like the SlingFin Portal 2 and the Copper Spur UL2 offer more horizontal and vertical space but also weigh more.

 backpacking tent - the double rainbow has a respectable space to weight ratio.